-SILVER ALERT: KBI search for missing Butler County man
+Silver Alert: KBI search for missing Butler County man

 BUTLER COUNTY, Kan.
-(KSNT) – A silver alert has been issued for the state of Kansas regarding a missing Butler County man, on Tuesday.
+(KSNT) — A Silver Alert has been issued for a missing Butler County man.

-He is described as a 5-feet-8-inch tall white man weighing 175 pounds.
+He is described as a 5-feet-8-inches, weighing 175 pounds.
 He has blue eyes and gray hair.

 Hayes left his home in Towanda on Monday, June 20, en route to Anniston, Alabama, to visit family.
 He never made it.
 Hayes was driving a 2014 Black Dodge Ram 1500 with Kansas tag 576HZW.